 “Our commitment is to provide an excellent education and enriched cultural experience to all international students whilst they are studying at St Mary’s College ."

 We welcome the diversity that International Students bring to the College.
 Please click on the flag below for the latest School Information:

 St Mary’s College has enjoyed a long tradition of academic excellence and is one of the best schools in Auckland.
 It supports students from Year 7 through 13 to reach the requirements to study at a New Zealand University or abroad.

 The College follows the NZ curriculum for the National Certificate of Educational Achievement (NCEA) which is studied over three years in Years 11, 12 and 13.

-St Mary’s College students’ history of academic excellence is reflected in their outstanding 2016 NCEA results:
+St Mary’s College students’ history of academic excellence is reflected in our outstanding 2017 NCEA results:

-ALL Year 13 students graduated to a University or Tertiary provider.
-Some successes in 2015-2016 are:
+All Year 13 students graduated to a University or Tertiary provider.
+Some recent successes are: